- End of 2nd Half

 Euro Qualifying - 8 June 2019

 Euro Qualifying – Follow the Football match between Scotland and Cyprus live with Eurosport.
 The match starts at 19:45 on 8 June 2019.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Steve Clarke or Ran Ben Simon?
+Who will come out on top in the battle of the managers Steve Clarke or Johan Walem?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Scotland and Cyprus?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Scotland vs Cyprus.
 Get all the latest on Football: fixtures, results and tables.

 It's a winning start for Steve Clarke, but it was far from straightforward.

 It helps when you have a world class player in your ranks, but Andy Robertson's fine opener was cancelled out by Ioannis Kousoulos with four minutes remaining.